It was Christmas Day, brunch was over, presents were opened, and little did I know my best present of the day was still to come.

 Photographing the San Xavier Mission had been on my bucket list for many years.
 In fact I had plans to visit the Mission during the winter of 2019 when RV repairs forced me to alter my route.
 In hindsight, everything worked out perfectly as I could not have picked a more perfect time to photograph the Mission than on Christmas Day.

 For those who have the time, I recommend photographing the Mission both in the morning and afternoons.
-I was there only in the afternoon as shown the the following images:
+Due to rain and it being Christmas Day, I was there only in the afternoon as shown the the following images:

 Front Views: